-Freelance activities as producer of theatre and radio plays, as author and translator (Spanish, English and French).
+Freelance work as director for theatre and radio plays, as author and translator (Spanish, English, French).

-From 1970 on director of radio plays and editor in the radio play department of the Radio in the American Sector of Berlin ‘RIAS Berlin’.
-1977 senior editor at radio-play department of Südwestfunk.
-1978 return to RIAS-Berlin.
+From 1970 director and dramaturge in the radio drama department of RIAS-Berlin.
+1977 Chief dramaturge in the radio drama department of Südwestfunk, Baden-Baden.
+1978 Return to RIAS-Berlin.

-In the 70s, Naleppa was substantially involved in the development of the documentary play (‘Originaltonhörspiel’) and the dummy head radio play (‘Kunstkopfhörspiel’).
-Due to the collaboration with George Tabori he focused more and more on the actor in his radio play directions.
-In the 80s he turned towards musical and experimental radio play forms and towards sound composition.
+In the 1970s, Naleppa was instrumental in the development of the 1TP4 radio play and the 1TP5 radio play.
+Through his collaboration with George Tabori, his directing work became increasingly actor-oriented.
+In the 1980s he turned to musical and experimental radio plays as well as sound composition.

-From 1994 to 1996 he set up of the radio play departments of Deutschlandradio (Cologne/Berlin) as head of the radio play departments of both broadcasting centers.
-He founded the weekly slot "Klangkunst" (sound art) at Deutschlandradio.
+From 1994 to 1996, he built up the radio play departments of Deutschlandradio (Cologne/Berlin) as radio play director of both radio stations, and founded the weekly programme "Klangkunst".

-1996 producer and editor for Deutschlandradio Kultur (responsible editor for sound art)
+From 1996 director and dramaturge for Deutschlandradio Berlin / Deutschlandradio Kultur (responsible editor for sound art).

-Götz Naleppa left Deutschlandradio end of 2008.
-Work as freelance director, sound artist and composer.
+Götz Naleppa left Deutschlandradio at the end of 2008.
+Freelance work as a sound composer and director and media artist.

-Götz Naleppa was several times President of the jury of "Prix Phonurgia Nova" and "Prix Pierre Schaeffer" and permanent Member of the Advisary Board of New York Festivals.
+Götz Naleppa has been jury president of the "Prix Phonurgia Nova" and "Prix Pierre Schaeffer" several times and is a permanent member of the Advisary Board of the New York Festivals.

-And then, when my teacher Barlog left: one of the numerous breaks in my life: I turned away from theatre and towards a new medium, unknown to me: radio play.
-A representation due to illness of a RIAS producer gave me the chance.
-Which button do I have to press if I want the actors behind the pane to hear me?
-Imperceptibly, the new medium seduced me from the optical perception into listening, listening actively.
-The heard sounds don’t they penetrate into layers of the human being inaccessible to the sight?
+Then, when my teacher Barlog left, one of the many breaks in my life: away from theatre and towards the completely unknown medium of radio drama.
+A director's sick leave at RIAS made it possible.
+Which button do I press so that the actors behind the screen can hear me?
+Imperceptibly, the new medium seduces me away from the visual, towards hearing, towards listening.
+Doesn't hearing penetrate layers of the human being that are closed to the optical?

-When he left, the years of apprenticeship were followed by years of migration, guest direction of radio plays at many ARD radio broadcasting stations.
-And then there was the fall of the Berlin Wall and, shortly after, the RIAS had ceased to exist. – Another break.
-The situation now called for taking responsibility, not only for one single radio play manuscript, one radio play production, but for a whole radio play department, at first for Deutschlandfunk in Cologne, then for both Radio Play departments of Deutschlandradio in Berlin and Cologne.
-This meant to do without my own artistic work for the benefit of the 'Gesamtkunstwerk' radio play program, setting up a new department in Berlin, composed by East and West, where everybody could learn from everybody; an exciting and exhausting experience.
-Once the setting up was completed and the structures were created – there was another break: renunciation of the management of the radio play department and return to my own artistic work and above all - the concentration upon a secret love: sound art, the musical aspect of radio play.
+When he left, the years of apprenticeship were followed by years of travelling, guest directing at many ARD stations.
+And then the Wall fell, and soon after RIAS no longer existed.
+Another break.
+Now I had to take responsibility, not only for a single radio play manuscript or a radio play production, but for a radio play department, first at Deutschlandfunk in Cologne, then the joint radio play editorial office in Berlin and Cologne.
+This meant foregoing one's own artistic work in favour of the 'Gesamtkunstwerk' radio play programme, building up a new department from East and West, in which everyone could learn from everyone else, exciting and gruelling.
+When the development was complete and the structures had been created - another break.
+Giving up the management of the radio drama department, returning to artistic work and above all concentrating on a secret love: the art of sound, the musical side of radio drama.

-Imperceptibly, music accompanied me during my whole professional life, beginning with the supernumeraries at the Stuttgart opera house, when I bore gold bars onto the stage for the singer Wolfgang Windgassen in the opera ‘Rheingold’, via nights with Pink Floyd and The Beatles' White Album in the 60s on to the foundation of the experimental radio play formation ‘Transit Communication’ with jazz musicians at the beginning of the 80s.
-Only later I noticed how much my secret love music participated in every one of my radio play productions.
-And now the broadcast ‘sound art’ by Deutschlandradio Kultur, every week 55 minutes of sound composition at midnight, boundless, unheard-of; text – sound - music?
-Again the well-known place between the seats: uncomfortable and unsuitable for sleeping.
-What did Tabori always require during the rehearsals?
-‘Do remain curious!’
-When I grew older, this curiosity rather increased, and also the wish to pass on what I have learnt – in universities and in workshops, in order to promote the next generation – maybe to express my thanks to my great teachers.
-Before this background my favorite broadcast, the newcomers’ workshop, has been created, which is not dedicated to the masters of sound art, but to the immature, the gifted, the searching artists, the young row makers and troublemakers.
-Isn't the German word ‘Unruhe’ (balance spring) for the small part making the clock go round the same as for restlessness?
+Music has accompanied me almost imperceptibly throughout my professional life, from the extra series at the Stuttgart Opera, when I heaped gold bars on stage for Wolfgang Windgassen in "Rheingold", to nights with Pink Floyd and the Beatles' White Album in the 1960s - to the founding of the experimental radio play formation "Transit Communication" with jazz musicians in the early 1980s.
+It was only late that I realised how much my secret love of music played a part in each of my productions.
+So now the Deutschlandradio Kultur programme "Klangkunst", weekly 55 minutes of midnight sound compositions, boundless, outrageous.
+Text - sound - music?
+Again the familiar place between the chairs.
+Uncomfortable and unsuitable for falling asleep.
+What did Tabori always ask at rehearsals: 'Stay curious!'
+This curiosity has rather increased with age.
+As has the desire to pass on what I have learned, at universities and in workshops, to encourage the next generation - perhaps as a thank you to my great teachers.
+This thought gave rise to my favourite programme, the Newcomer Workshop, which is not dedicated to the masters of sound art, but to the unfinished, the gifted, the seekers, the young noisemakers and troublemakers.
+Isn't restlessness called the particle that keeps the clock running?

 "Magic in deeper layers"

-"Götz Naleppa is one of the best-known makers of radio-plays in this country.
-On Christmas Eve he will be 70.
-A pre-celebration in Friedenau..."
+"Götz Naleppa is one of the best-known radio playwrights in the country.
+He turns 70 on Christmas Eve.
+A pre-party in Friedenau..."